 But as any Reality Steve reader knows, our man Steve has some gossip.
 The past couple of weeks, Carbone has found himself involved in (and at one point the mediator of) various Bachelor Nation dramas.
-When multiple women claimed that squeaky clean Texas musician and almost-Bachelor Luke Pell had promised them a spot on the show and even an engagement at the end, Carbone posted the story, which Chris Harrison more or less backed him up.
+When multiple women claimed that squeaky clean Texas musician and almost-Bachelor Luke Pell had promised them a spot on the show and even an engagement at the end, Carbone posted the story, which Chris Harrison more or less backed him up on.
 When (Not That) James Taylor sent a text to the lady members of the Bachelor “family” apologizing for dropping his sweet, southern gentlemen ways for the siren call of post-reality TV douchebauchery, one of those ladies forwarded the lengthy message to Carbone.
 The Reality Steve Podcast posted an intimate interview with Taylor within days.

 But perhaps Carbone’s most dramatic role of all is that of referee between recently broken-up Bachelor couple Amanda Stanton and Josh Murray.
 You see, some well-meaning fan posted a photo, which ended up sparking an intense debate that pitted Stanton and her Bachelor girlfriends against Murray (or rather, Murray’s mother).
 It’s all pretty terrible.
 I feel silly and gross even writing about it.
 Thankfully, Carbone does, too.
 “The stuff that I have seen and heard, I don’t think anybody should hear it,” Carbone mused on his April 6 episode.
 While he did divulge how his referee role came to be, he vowed not to release any of the tawdry details.

 That being said, Carbone admitted to having information that, if released, would “ruin” Murray.
-“I could easily fan the flames if I wanted to,” he said on the April 6 episode.
+“I could easily fan the flames if I wanted to,” he also said on that April 6 episode.
 He’s hinted at having similar condemning evidence for the most recent Bachelor, Viall, as well.
 Is Carbone the Gretchen Wieners of Bachelor Nation?

 Time might tell.
 For now, Bachelor fans and Podcast lovers, just go give the Reality Steve Podcast a spin.
 I promise it is actually pretty good.